Structured Learning Assistance (SLA) FAQs

 Who should enroll in SLA-supported Courses?

-- Students with the following ACT, SAT, or COMPASS scores in Mathematics, Reading, and English must enroll in enhanced sections of Mathematics, History, and English core courses in order to comply with the Tennessee Board of Regents A-100 Guideline.
+- Students with the following ACT, SAT, or ACCUPLACER scores in Mathematics, Reading, and English must enroll in enhanced sections of Mathematics, History, and/or.

 MATH 1010E or 1530E

 - Students who are enrolling in courses which offer enhanced sections should consult with their advisor to determine if the enhanced version of the course might be the best choice for them.

 Do students have to pay extra for SLA?

 Students pay the same tuition for enhanced courses as they would for non-enhanced courses.
 They also pay a small fee to cover the cost of the labs.

 What benefits do enhanced courses offer the students?